raushan728/Pandas-Learning-/README.md

 - 📘 Reading data from CSV/Excel files
 - 📘 Filtering and selecting data
 - 📘 Handling missing values
 - 📘 GroupBy and aggregation
-- 📘 Merging and joining
 - 📘 Data cleaning and transformation
 - 📘 Basic data visualization with Pandas